Panddha/uipf/README.md

 this may take a lot of RAM and make the system unstable.

 #### Troubleshooting

+##### eror while runing _cmake .._

+When running _cmake .._ you may see the following error:

+    The imported target "CGAL::CGAL_Qt5" references the file "/usr/lib/x86_64-linux-gnu/libCGAL_Qt5.so.11.0.1"
+    but this file does not exist.
+Possible reasons include:

+Solution: install libcgal-qt5-dev 'sudo apt-get install libcgal-qt5-dev'

 ##### error while loading shared libraries